 Human Plasma Samples – All human samples were approved by UW Madison / UW Health under protocol number 2018-0098.
 Upon admission, plasma was obtained from 32 patients with E. faecium bacteremia and 44 patients with E. faecalis bacteremia.
 Enterococcal bacteremia was diagnosed through positive blood cultures and treated with antibiotics.
 E. faecalis and E. faecium bacteremia were differentiated using MALDI-TOF-based rapid identification and confirmed using standard culture and biochemical methods.
 Additionally, plasma from 29 healthy controls was collected from blood bank volunteers.

 Clinical Data Collection – Patient electronic medical records were reviewed to collect basic demographics, including age, gender, and comorbidities.
-Data on the infection and treatment (antibiotic use and source control methods) and clinical course included the organism type (E. faecalis / E. faecium), source of the bloodstream infection (endovascular, urine, abdominal fluid, etc.) antibiotic susceptibility, and laboratory values and markers of infection (e.g., serum creatinine, white blood cell count with differential, temperature, vital signs).
+Data on the infection and treatment (antibiotic use and source control methods) and clinical course included the organism type (E. faecalis / E. faecium), source of the bloodstream infection (endovascular, urine, abdominal fluid, etc.), antibiotic susceptibility, and laboratory values and markers of infection (e.g., serum creatinine, white blood cell count with differential, temperature, vital signs).
 The mean age of the patients was 59.6 ± 16.3 years, and 59% were male.
-Among the 83 patients with enterococcal bacteremia, 30.1% were infected with vancomycin-resistant Enterococcus (VRE), identified, and confirmed by routine antimicrobial susceptibility testing in the clinical microbiology laboratory.
+Among the 83 patients with enterococcal bacteremia, 30.1% were infected with vancomycin-resistant Enterococcus (VRE), as confirmed by routine antimicrobial susceptibility testing in the clinical microbiology laboratory.
 The total duration of bacteremia included cases of persistent bacteremia (consecutive days of positive blood cultures) and in-hospital microbiologic relapse, defined as the recurrence of a positive blood culture after the first negative culture while receiving appropriate antibiotic therapy.
 The mean duration of bacteremia was 2.7 ± 1.9 days, with a median of 2 days and a range of 1-14 days.
 The mortality rate during hospitalization and within 1 year of infection onset was 21.7% and 38.6%, respectively.

 Proteomics Arm: